 - Keep of record of the receipt somewhere.

 Now imagine you have to do this for 1000 different items, at 1000 different web sites.
 It gets to be a very large job.
-Some companies have outsourced their procurement to resellers.
+Some companies have outsourced their procurement and license management to resellers.

 A reseller is simply an intermediary who pays you and provides the software to their client.
 It's also their job to ask for a discount, but there is no need to provide one.
 They have been told to acquire your product, and have already been paid a fee as a percentage of your price.

 As a consequence, the reseller will be very quick to renew your software and pay the maintenance fee each year.
 This often occurs even if the original buyer is no longer at the company.

 Selling to big companies can be frustrating.
 Throughout the process, it is important to stay professional and pleasant.
 Sometimes, it may appear that your customer is trying to screw you.
 Even if they are, is your job to be jovial, point it out, and assume that it is a simple oversight.
 It makes no business sense to throw money away because of a rude email.